-Business entities in Thailand
+Business entities in Thailand in 2023

 Healy Consultants will assist our Clients with choosing the optimum corporate structure and completing all procedures required for Thailand business setup.
 Forming a wholly foreign owned company in Thailand is subject to a significant amount of red tape, due to the requirement to obtain a foreign business license (FBL), which can take up years to be granted by the Ministry of Commerce.

 Fortunately, it is possible for foreigners to register a company in Thailand without the need for a FBL.
 The main solutions to do so are to:

 - register an export oriented business – foreign-owned companies that only offer products and services to overseas customers are not required to secure a FBL and are fairly simple to register;